Project Summary: Chestnut Hill, MA ~ Kitchen Remodel

 Our client chose to top off the cabinets and island cabinets with Cosmos Quartz in Calcacatta Sponda color.
 Again, a classic look.

 Many serious chefs want two sinks, and our client was no exception.
-We designed into our plan two stainless steel sinks to allow prepping and clean food, and then a second where to store and clean dishes after use.
+We designed into our plan two stainless steel sinks to allow prepping and cleaning food, and then a second where to store and clean dishes after use.
 Each sink has an air switch-controlled garbage disposal

-A beverage cooler near the prep sink allows additional beverage storage with our cluttering the main refrigerator and is out of the chef’s way for guests and kids to collect their drinks.
+A beverage cooler near the prep sink allows additional beverage storage without our cluttering the main refrigerator and is out of the chef’s way for guests and kids to collect their drinks.
 It also can serve as an overflow fridge for cooking prep.

 Lighting was a critical part of our kitchen design.
 We chose a layered lighting approach to make sure there was visual balance: